RK Nexe Našice

-Rukometni klub Nexe Našice (Nexe Našice Handball Club), commonly referred to as RK Nexe Našice or simply Nexe, is a handball club from Našice, Croatia.
+Rukometni klub Nexe Našice (Nexe Našice Handball Club), commonly referred to as RK Nexe Našice or simply Nexe, is a professional handball club from Našice, Croatia.
 Currently, RK Nexe competes in the Premijer liga and Croatian Handball Cup as well in the SEHA League and in the EHF European League.

 History

 Since its formation in 1959, the club carried names like "Partizan", "NAŠK", "Kobra Jeans" and simply "Našice".
 In 2006 Nexe Group became main club sponsor and since then club carries present name.
 Since the 2008/2009 season, the team has always finished second in the league behind RK Zagreb.
 The club made its international debut in the 2008/09 EHF Cup.
 Since then, he has participated in this competition every season.